Plan would prohibit vaccine database, state vaccine mandates

 Whiteford, who serves as vice chair of the House Appropriations Committee, said she was proud to vote for the plan that allows religious and medical exemptions for vaccinations and prevents the state from enforcing a vaccine mandate.
 The plan also prevents state funds from being used to create a vaccine database.

 Student mask mandates would be left up to local school boards under the plan, rather than unelected bureaucrats within the state’s Department of Health and Human Services or district health departments.

 “This plan protects the people of Michigan from government overreach into their private health decisions,” Whiteford said.
 “People should be able to make their own personal health decisions and parents should be the ones to decide whether their children should wear masks.
 By prohibiting vaccine passports and limiting the powers of local health officers, we are ensuring those rights in state law.”

 Language in the budget plan also requires enhanced reporting requirements for emergency orders issued by the administration.
 The Michigan Department of Health and Human Services will be required to develop reports related to emergency orders involving an epidemic issued during that fiscal year, and the report must include an explanation of the scope of the epidemic and a description of each area of the state that is determined to be threatened by the epidemic.

 The budget plan received overwhelming bipartisan support and advanced to the governor for her consideration.

-State Rep. Mary Whiteford, vice chair of the House Appropriations Committee, gained approval from the full House on the Department of Health and Human Services budget proposal she spearheaded as chair of the DHHS Subcommittee.
+State Rep. Mary Whiteford, vice chair of the House Appropriations Committee, today announced the Legislature has approved the finalized fiscal year 2023 budget, including the Department of Health and Human Services budget proposal she spearheaded as chair of the DHHS budget subcommittee.